Nuxia floribunda Benth.

 The genus Nuxia is found from South Africa to Arabia including Madagascar, the Comores and Mascarene Islands.
 It is a small genus with around 20 species in all, five of which occur in southern Africa.
 It is comprised of trees and shrubs with bark that is fibrous and stringy.
 Leaves are in whorls of three, but occasionally are opposite and rarely alternate in their arrangement, and the flowers which are bisexual are borne in terminal or axillary inflorescences.
 Another species occasionally cultivated is N. oppositifolia.

 Nuxia previously formed part of the family Loganiaceae, which was a fairly large family of trees, shrubs and climbers, comprising approximately 600 species in 29 genera, spread across various temperate, subtropical and tropical regions of the world (Allaby 1998).
-Nuxia together with genus Buddleja and Gomphostigma, now form part of the family Buddlejaceae.
+Nuxia together with genus Buddleja and Gomphostigma, were moved to the family Buddlejaceae, and now recent molecular studies have resulted in Nuxia being moved again to the Stilbaceae, where it now resides.

 The genus Nuxia was named in honour of M. de la Nux, a French amateur botanist on Reunion Island, and the species name floribunda translates as many-flowered or flowering profusely, in reference to the floriferous nature of the tree.
 The very descriptive Zulu name umHlambandlazi literally means mousebird-washer (Palmer & Pitman 1972).